 Yet, the product is far from being a no-code solution, as it will likely take a team of developers to fully integrate WalkMe with your workflows.
 As a result, I strongly suggest organizations with a strict budget and even less developer time to consider the other options.

-WalkMe doesn’t have a set pricing at the moment, and you’ll have to get a demo to learn about their offers, but users say that it starts from $9000/month.
+WalkMe doesn’t have a set pricing at the moment and you’ll have to get a demo and a custom plan to learn about their offers, but users say that it starts from $9000/month.